ckxng/pxt-lightup-pwd-finishline-judge/README.md

 Photovoltaic sensors are installed into holes drilled into the center of each lane, and a light or LED is placed directly overhead of each sensor.
 Once a car's shadow passes over one of the sensors (causing the sensed light to dim by 50%), that car will be declared the winner.

-The following enhancements have been made, in part by switching to the [Circuit Playground Express](https://www.adafruit.com/product/3333) development board:
+The following enhancements have been made to the [previous version](https://github.com/ckxng/pxt-simple-pwd-finish-line-judge) of this project:

 1. A pixel array now points to the left (lane 0) or right (lane 1) to indicate the winner.
 2. A built-in speaker plays fun tones at various points in the race.